GitLeeRepo/HerculesMvsTk4Notes/HerculesMvsTk4Notes.md

 * **READER** -  A program that reads jobs from an input device or data base file and places them on the job queue.
 * **RECORD SET** - Data sets with a record-oriented structure that are accessed record by record.
 This is the most typical data set structure on MVS
 * **RJE** - Remoote Job Entry
 * **SNA** - Systems Network Architecture.  a complete protocol stack for interconnecting computers and their resources.
 SNA describes formats and protocols and is, in itself, not a piece of software.
 Refer to VTAM which is one of the key technologies using this specification.
+SNA is a key architecture use in communication devices such as the 3270 terminal
 * **SPOOLING** - Reading and writing of input and output streams on auxiliary storage devices, concurrently with job execution,
 * **TSO** - Time Sharing Option -  allows users to interactively share computer time and resources - interact in either line by line mode or full screen menu mode with the results displayed on the terminal screen - refer is ISPF allows custom menus, the two are often referred to as TSO/ISPF- commonly used by mainframe system admins and programmers because it provides:
  * Text editor